AndReGeist/gp_squared/README.md

 *main_ODErollout.py :* This script is used to create *Figure 3c* of the paper.
 Take trained GP2 model of a "subclass_ODE_mass_on_surface" system and compute RK45 trajectory predictions.

-*main_ODEplots.py :* This script is used to generate in teh supplementary material Figure 1 to Figure 5.
-That is generate trajectories of the example systems 1-3.
+*main_ODEplots.py :* This script is used to generate Figure 1 to Figure 5 in the supplementary material.
+That is, generate trajectories of the example systems 1-3.

 *main_figure1.py :* (origins from "main_predict.py"") This script is used to create *Figure 3a* of the paper.
 That is given GP hyperparameters ("...params.npy" or "res_AMGPx.npy") and system ODE settings stored in the pickle-object "results" compute